pedrojosemoragallegos/confflow/README.md

 - **Pydantic Integration**: Validate configurations using Pydantic models.
 - **YAML Support**: Load and save configurations in YAML format.
 - **Mutually Exclusive Groups**: Enforce logical constraints across configuration options.
-- **Singleton Pattern**: Manage configuration instances efficiently.
+- **Singleton Module**: Configure a single instance of Confflow in your entry point and access it anywhere.
 - **Template Generation**: Automatically generate YAML templates for your configurations.

 ## Installation